 That it was Montagu’s cousin, Sir William Montagu who led the mourners of Dick Burge funeral is certainly intriguing given the war-time relationship between Boxing promoter Burge and Harry Reeve.

-The murders at the end of September couldn’t have been better or worse timed, or located more combustively, depending on what point you were trying to make.
+The murders at the end of September couldn’t have been better or worse timed, or better or worse located depending on what point you were trying to make.
 Elizabeth Stride’s body was dumped in the yard of the International Working Men’s Educational Club on Berner Street within two weeks of Montagu joining the Vigilance Committee.
 Anti-Jewish fever was running high and the ‘Nihlists, Anarchists and Socialist’ of the Working Men’s Educational Club was singled out for particular abuse.
 Perceptions weren’t helped by the fact that Stride’s body had been discovered by Louis Diemschutz, the Club’s steward.
 The IWMEC’s founder, Woolf Wess was also called as witness.

 Despite being drawn largely from the hundreds of Jews forced into exile from Eastern Europe, these would-be revolutionaries were unwanted on all sides: the Orthodox Jews of the district didn’t want them.
 The native East Enders didn’t want them.

 At the time of the Ripper murders, Charles Reeve was living just around the corner from Berner Street at 5 Thomas Street.
 This was the street that Constable Neil was walking down when he spotted the body of first victim, Polly Nichols.